2 Days in Seville: The Perfect Itinerary for First-Time Visitors (2026)

 An orange tree in from of the Seville Cathedral Tower.

-From a local I learned a bit of botany - apparently, you can identify that a citrus fruit is sour when it has a “double leaf” - or winged stalk at the base of the leaf.
+From a local, I learned a bit of botany - apparently, you can identify that a citrus fruit is sour when it has a “double leaf” - or winged stalk at the base of the leaf.
 Lemon trees bear this leaf configuration as well.
 Now I feel like a citrus fruit expert!
-Well, perhaps not quite expert, but this is the stuff I love about traveling; the little particulars you pick up along the way.
+Well, perhaps not quite an expert, but this is the stuff I love about traveling: the little particulars you pick up along the way.

 The same local also told me that the best time to appreciate the trees is right after the harvest, in early spring of March or April when the orange blossoms are in bloom and the fresh scent permeates the city.
 But really, any season is a fine time to appreciate these lovely trees, whether they are popping with bright orange fruit, fragrant with blossoms, or just providing much-needed shade for strolling in the summer heat of the sunniest city in Europe.